Announcing the 2026 LLNE Legal Research Instruction Program

-The class will be run on six Wednesday evenings from March 19th through April 23rd.
+The class will be run on six Wednesday evenings from March 18th through April 22nd.
 The sessions will be 1.5 hours each Wednesday, from 6:30-8pm.
 There will be some pre-work and some optional homework with each class.
-To register, please fill out this form.
+REGISTRATION FORM COMING SOON

 Instruction will include: